How to Write a Heartfelt Maid of Honor Speech for Your Sister

 Use Stories and Anecdotes

 Incorporate stories and anecdotes to bring personality and humor to your speech.
 Choose episodes that showcase her character, achievements, or quirks in a loving way.
 Focus on narratives with a positive impact or humorous twist that will resonate well with the audience at the wedding.
-Examples include recounting adventures from trips you took together or sharing insights from times when she unknowingly made everyone laugh.
+Important: any story you tell should make your sister look good.
+This is her day, a maid of honor speech that embarrasses the bride is a maid of honor speech that failed.

 Include Quotes or Poems